wp-plugins/list-category-posts/readme.txt

 == Changelog ==

+= 0.54 =
+ * Adds http/https check for pagination links.
+ * Fixes `post_status` and `post_type` parameters for using multiple post statuses and types.
+ * Big refactor: Thumbnail code, parameters moved to new class, created util class, removed bad and repeated code, moved category code to new class.
+Small fixes all around the place.
+Went from a very bad 1.77 GPA to 3.23 on CodeClimate.

 = 0.53 =
- * Adds "starting_with" parameter by Diego Sorribas.
+ * Makes "starting_with" parameter accept several letters, by Diego Sorribas.
 Thank you!

 = 0.52 =
  * Small fix for pagination and query string.